MehediEhteshum/safe_surf/README.md

    - Initially tried URL parsing for finding words (e.g. YouTube, shorts).
    - m.youtube doesn't trigger a full page load.
 Shorts content likely loads dynamically without causing an actual navigation event that the WebView is listening for.
    - Finally, blocked Shorts page, Shorts tab, and Shorts section by removing related DOM elements using JS injection.
-   - Note: Rarely, audio still plays in the background.
-May be solved by watching DOM using a setInterval function or working on device audio control.
-Skipped for now.

 2. **Custom VPN service:**
    - Tried to make an app with network layer level permission to monitor device-wide all traffics and control traffics based on keywords in URL.
 In this branch > [yt_dns_block](https://github.com/MehediEhteshum/safe_surf/tree/yt_dns_block)